irods/irods_docs/manual/glossary.md

 ## iCAT

 The iCAT, or iRODS Metadata Catalog, stores descriptive state metadata about the Data Objects in iRODS Collections in a DBMS database (e.g. PostgreSQL, MySQL, Oracle).
 The iCAT can keep track of both system-level metadata and user-defined metadata.
 There is one iCAT database per iRODS Zone.

-## iCAT Server (IES, or iCAT-Enabled Server)

-The iRODS server in a Zone that holds the database connection to the (possibly remote) iCAT.

 ## iCommands